Commercial crab fishing gear

 The fisher usually checks them daily or on each rising tide, hauling them by hand-hydraulic winch, removing the catch, and then rebaiting and resetting them.

-Commercial spanner crab fishers are required by law to use dillies - frames with netting stretched across them - no more than 1m square in size.
+Commercial spanner crab fishers are required by law to use dillies – frames with netting stretched across them – no more than 1 square metre in size.

-A bait bag containing 3 or 4 bait fish is attached to each dilly.
-Ten or 15 dillies are clipped to a trotline by a short rope at about 50m intervals.
+A bait bag containing 3 or 4 bait fish is attached to each dilly, and 10 or 15 dillies are clipped to a trotline by a short rope at about 50m intervals.
 Each trotline is marked by a flagged buoy.

 The gear is left in the water for 30–60 minutes and then winched up.
 As the nets come aboard they are cleared of crabs.
 The undersized crabs are immediately returned to the water, and the legal-sized crabs are kept alive.

-- Read the Fisheries Regulation 2008 for detailed information about commercial crab fishing gear.
+- Read the fisheries legislation for detailed information about commercial crab fishing gear.